Grit and oyster shell : why they're critical to the health of your chickens.

 confuse oyster shell with grit.
 Grit is insoluble.
 It stays in the

 gizzard and it's used to grind food.
-Oyster shell dissolves in the gut and its
+Oyster shell dissolves in the gut.
+Its

-job is to add calcium to the diet of laying hens.
+job is not to do with digestion - it's to add calcium to the diet of laying hens.

 - Some people use the egg shells from their own hens instead of buying a commercial product.
 However, if a hen already suffers from lack of calcium there's unlikely to be enough in her own shells to supplement her needs.